Home

 Local vs. Global Coordinate System

-Things are the same in CG.
-It's always possible to know where things are with respect to the world coordinate system.
-Still, to simplify calculations, it is often convenient to define things with respect to a local coordinate system (we will show this with an example further down).
-This is what "local" coordinate systems are used for.
+This principle applies similarly in computer graphics (CG).
+It's always possible to determine the location of things relative to the world coordinate system, but to simplify calculations, it is often convenient to define things relative to a local coordinate system (we will illustrate this with an example further down).
+This is the primary purpose of "local" coordinate systems.

 Transforming Points from One Coordinate System to Another

-As suggested before, it is more convenient to operate on points when they are defined with respect to a local coordinate system rather than defined with respect to the world coordinate system.
-For instance, in the example of the cube (Figure 6), representing the cube's corners in local space is more accessible than in world space.
-But how do we convert a point or vertex from one coordinate system (such as the world coordinate space) to another coordinate system?
-Converting points from one coordinate system to another is a widespread process in CG, and the process is easy.
-Suppose we know the 4x4 matrix M that transforms a coordinate system A into a coordinate system B. In that case, if we transform a point whose coordinates are defined initially with respect to B with the inverse of M (we will explain next why we use the inverse of M rather than M), we get the coordinates of point P with respect to A.
+As suggested earlier, it is often more convenient to operate on points when they are defined with respect to a local coordinate system rather than the world coordinate system.
+For example, with the cube in Figure 3, representing the corners in local space is simpler than representing them in world space.
+But how do we convert a point or vertex from one coordinate system to another?
+This transformation is a common process in computer graphics (CG) and is straightforward.
+Suppose we know the 4x4 matrix \(M\) that transforms a coordinate system \(A\) into a coordinate system \(B\).
+In that case, if we transform a point whose coordinates are initially defined with respect to \(B\) using the inverse of \(M\) (the reason for using the inverse of \(M\) rather than \(M\) itself will be explained next), we obtain the coordinates of the point \(P\) with respect to \(A\).

 $$ \begin{bmatrix} \color{red}{+0.718762}&\color{red}{+0.615033}&\color{red}{-0.324214}&0\\ \color{green}{-0.393732}&\color{green}{+0.744416}&\color{green}{+0.539277}&0\\ \color{blue}{+0.573024}&\color{blue}{-0.259959}&\color{blue}{+0.777216}&0\\ \color{purple}{+0.526967}&\color{purple}{+1.254234}&\color{purple}{-2.532150}&1\\ \end{bmatrix} $$

-$$P_{world} = P_{local} * M$$
+$$P_{world} = P_{local} \times M$$

-$$P_{local} = P_{world} * M^{-1}$$
+$$P_{local} = P_{world} \times M^{-1}$$

-$$ \begin{array}{l} P_{world} = P_{local} * M_{local-to-world}\\ P_{local} = P_{world} * M_{world-to-local}. \end{array} $$
+$$ \begin{array}{l} P_{world} = P_{local} \times M_{local-to-world}\\ P_{local} = P_{world} \times M_{world-to-local} \end{array} $$

-Let's check that it works.
-The coordinates of the highlighted vertex in local space are [-0.5,0.5,0.5] and in world space: [-0.31,1.44,-2.49].
-We also know the matrix M (local-to-world).
+Let's verify this.
+The coordinates of the highlighted vertex in local space are \([-0.5, 0.5, 0.5]\) and in world space: \([-0.31, 1.44, -2.49]\).
+We also know the matrix \( M \) (local-to-world).
 If we apply this matrix to the point's local coordinates, we should obtain the point's world coordinates:

-$$ \begin{array}{l} P_{world} = P_{local} * M\\ P_{world}.x = P_{local}.x * M_{00} + P_{local}.y * M_{10} + P_{local}.z * M_{20} + M_{30}\\ P_{world}.y = P_{local}.x * M_{01} + P_{local}.y * M_{11} + P_{local}.z * M_{22} + M_{31}\\ P_{world}.z = P_{local}.x * M_{02} + P_{local}.y * M_{12} + P_{local}.z * M_{22} + M_{32}\\ \end{array} $$
+$$ \begin{array}{l} P_{world} = P_{local} \times M\\ P_{world}.x = P_{local}.x \times M_{00} + P_{local}.y \times M_{10} + P_{local}.z \times M_{20} + M_{30}\\ P_{world}.y = P_{local}.x \times M_{01} + P_{local}.y \times M_{11} + P_{local}.z \times M_{21} + M_{31}\\ P_{world}.z = P_{local}.x \times M_{02} + P_{local}.y \times M_{12} + P_{local}.z \times M_{22} + M_{32}\\ \end{array} $$

 Matrix44f m(0.718762, 0.615033, -0.324214, 0, -0.393732, 0.744416, 0.539277, 0, 0.573024, -0.259959, 0.777216, 0, 0.526967, 1.254234, -2.53215, 1);